Cloud Overview

 Europe is now on the path to having all its government communications flow through US-operated servers, falling under US spying legislation.
 We are also at risk of sanctions, where the US can cut off our use of those servers with a single letter.
 This got me all hot and bothered, and I suggested this is not acceptable, and we should build at least a backup communication solution for our vital services, like governments and hospitals: Communications without Musk and Trump: Cloud Kootwijk.
 This piece got a lot of attention in The Netherlands and led to the passing (and accepting) of a parliamentary motion to create such a backup solution.
 I was also invited to a Dutch parliamentary hearing to talk about this.

-Since “the events since January 20th”, as the second Trump presidency has been called, it has become clear it would be EXCEPTIONALLY unwise to make ourselves completely dependent on US services.
+After “the events since January 20th”, as the second Trump presidency has been called, it has become clear it would be EXCEPTIONALLY unwise to make ourselves completely dependent on US services.
 Trump is entirely transactional.
 If you depend on the US more than the other way around, he’ll shake you down.
 We must not allow a situation where we can’t operate our defense, hospitals, tax systems and banks only if Trump likes us.
 I wrote about this in It is no longer safe to move our governments and societies to US clouds.
+That post was also covered by The Register in the piece Under Trump 2.0, Europe’s dependence on US clouds back under the spotlight.

 We need to get more cloud options and from more countries, not just the US.
 This will require industrial policy.
 The free market has not magically delivered us sovereignty, and is not about to do so either.
 Any new non-US initiative will at first not be as powerful or as easy to use as the incumbent clouds.
 In But how to get to that European cloud?
 I wrote on a plausible path forward.